 What Should I Do First at Galaxy’s Edge?

 This is a very popular question among guests that is honestly going to be a little different for everyone.
 First question you’ll want to ask yourself….what is top on your list to do at Galaxy’s Edge?
+With Rise of the Resistance opened, I’d start by getting a boarding group the second the park opens, as those go quick.
 If it’s getting into Oga’s Cantina you’ll want to get your reservation up to 60 days before your visit via the disneyland App.
 If you are not worried about making it into Oga’s Cantina, get in line at Millennium Falcon first and experience that a couple times!
 If you are dying to make a handbuilt lightsaber, make sure you get a reservation up to 60 days in advance as well.

 Decide what is most important to you and do those things first.